Chic geeks give San Francisco a new tech groove

 The last tech boom created jobs - and ill will, Peskin noted.
 "When you are not taking care of people and families who have lived here for generations and made this the city that it is, it's a little lopsided."

-Lee was heckled at an April neighborhood meeting near Golden Gate Park.
+Lee was heckled at an April neighbourhood meeting near Golden Gate Park.
 Residents said he was giving handouts to wealthy tech companies as costs for average San Franciscans went through the roof.

 Politics aside, high rents could eventually be problematic for businesses, too.
 Class B offices, including the industrial-looking lofts that tech startups love, currently go for around $43 per square foot and are climbing, according to Colliers International, a real estate broker.
 The square-foot rate is double that in 2003, though still comfortably below the 2001 peak of $65.